shahumang23/pongGame/README.md

-# `pongGame` — the Multiplayer Game which developed using Stocket lib and Angularjs framework
+# `pongGame` — the Multiplayer Game which developed using Sockets lib and Angularjs framework

 ## Getting Started